PageAmp/pageamp/README.md

 ## Isomorphism

-> Server Side Rendering for the rest of us.
+> Ub1 makes Server Side Rendering viable for the rest of us

 Ub1 was built from the ground up with support for [Server Side Rendering](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8) on a variety of server platforms thanks to the magic of Haxe.

-Contrary to JavaScript-only technologies like [React.js](https://reactjs.org), [Vue.js](https://vuejs.org/), [Redux](https://redux.js.org/) etc., SSR is not an afterthought and your server-side options are not limited to [Node.js](https://nodejs.org/en/), which isn't a practical choice for the average web site.
+Compared to JavaScript-only technologies like [React.js](https://reactjs.org), [Vue.js](https://vuejs.org/), [Redux](https://redux.js.org/) etc., SSR is not an afterthought and your server-side options are not limited to [Node.js](https://nodejs.org/en/), which isn't a practical choice for the average web site.

-In a ub1 server, HTTP requests are served through ub1.Server, configured as single entry point in `.htaccess`:
+In a ub1 server, HTTP requests are served through a single entry point, configured in `.htaccess` on PHP platforms:

 ```apacheconfig
 RewriteEngine on